Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   submitted Python program must pass all of GatorGrader's checks by, for instance, ensuring that it produces the correct output and has all of the required characteristics.
-Your technical writing must pass all of GatorGrader's checks about, for instance, the length of its content and its use of the required Markdown language features for technical writing.
+Your technical writing must pass all of GatorGrader's checks about, for instance, the length of its output and its use of the required Markdown language features for technical writing.
 For this component of a laboratory assignment's grade, your work will receive a percentage, ranging from 0 to 100, that corresponds to the percentage of GatorGrader checks that automatically pass inside of a GitHub Actions build.